Orphan stuck in Syrian refugee camp could be a New Zealander

 "Their current position is that they're considering.
 But they have been considering now for months that position, we are concerned that there is an unnecessary delay in the decision-making process."

-Mr Dabboussy said he has difficulty with the argument that they could be deemed a security risk.
+Dabboussy said he has difficulty with the argument that they could be deemed a security risk.

-"There is no evidence that these women were involved in any combat and I stand very strongly with that, and certainly the operational part of the Australian government, no-one has ever told or given me evidence to contradict that nor have they given me the belief that I am wrong in that assumption.
+"There is no evidence that these women were involved in any combat and I stand very strongly with that, and certainly the operational part of the Australian Government, no one has ever told or given me evidence to contradict that nor have they given me the belief that I am wrong in that assumption.

-"[The government] keep saying they need to do assessments, my issue is that the Australian government has said they will not send Australians into Syria, therefore I do not know how you can do can security assessments without sending Australians to meet and talk and understand their situations, so there seems to be a break in logic in how to deal with that situation."
+"[The Government] keep saying they need to do assessments, my issue is that the Australian Government has said they will not send Australians into Syria, therefore I do not know how you can do can security assessments without sending Australians to meet and talk and understand their situations, so there seems to be a break in logic in how to deal with that situation."

 However, he said that if there was any evidence of wrongdoing the families and individuals involved would allow due process and the rule of law to proceed in that circumstance.